1996 California Proposition 209: Voter demographics

 On November 5, 1996, the Los Angeles Times conducted an exit poll of 2,473 voters who cast ballots in the general election at 40 polling places.
-The margin of error was 3 percent (but higher for some subgroups).
+The margin of error was 3 percent (higher for subgroups).
 The following is the exit poll data on Proposition 209:

 Aftermath

 Legal challenges

+Proposition 209 has been the subject of many lawsuits in state courts since its passage but has withstood legal scrutiny over the years.
 On November 27, 1996, U.S. District Court Judge Thelton Henderson blocked enforcement of the proposition.
 A three-judge panel of the 9th Circuit Court of Appeals subsequently overturned that ruling.
-Proposition 209 has been the subject of many lawsuits in state courts since its passage but has withstood legal scrutiny over the years.

-On August 2, 2010, the Supreme Court of California found for the second time that Proposition 209 was constitutional.
-The ruling, by a 6-1 majority, followed a unanimous affirmation in 2000 of the constitutionality of Prop.
+On August 2, 2010, in a case brought before the Supreme Court of California by the Pacific Legal Foundation (PLF) found for the second time that Proposition 209 was constitutional.
+The ruling, by a 6–1 majority, followed a unanimous affirmation in 2000 of the constitutionality of Prop.
 209 by the same court.

 On April 2, 2012, the 9th U.S. Circuit Court of Appeals rejected the latest challenge to Proposition 209.
 The three-judge panel concluded that it was bound by a 9th Circuit ruling in 1997 upholding the constitutionality of the affirmative action ban.
 Ninth Circuit Judge A. Wallace Tashima disagreed in part with the ruling, saying he believes the court "wrongly decided" the issue in 1997.